MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ## Overview

+Provisioning packages enable a streamlined setup process that can be performed without extensive IT intervention, saving time and resources in organizational and enterprise environments.

 1. On a separate PC running Windows 10 or Windows 11, install [Windows Configuration Designer](https://www.microsoft.com/store/apps/9nblggh4tx22) from the Microsoft Store.
-1. Select [**Provision Surface Hub devices**](#use-surface-hub-provisioning-wizard) to configure common settings using a wizard.
+2. Select [**Provision Surface Hub devices**](#use-surface-hub-provisioning-wizard) to configure common settings using a wizard.
 Or select [Advanced provisioning](#use-advanced-provisioning) to view and configure all possible settings.
-1. Create the provisioning package and save it to a USB drive.
+3. Create the provisioning package and save it to a USB drive.
-1. Deploy the package to your Surface Hub during first-run setup, or through the Settings app.
+4. Deploy the package to your Surface Hub during first-run setup, or through the Settings app.
 To learn more, see [Create a provisioning package](/windows/configuration/provisioning-packages/provisioning-create-package).

 ## Use Surface Hub provisioning wizard